tldr-pages/tldr/pages/common/qmv.md

 `qmv -R {{path/to/directory}}`

-- Move files, but swap pattern in the editor -- target on the left and source on the right:
+- Move files, but swap the positions of the source and the target in the editor:

 `qmv --option swap {{*.jpg}}`